MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 >[!Important]
 >1.
 If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to manage compute nodes.
 >
 >2.
 If you declared URIs in R Server and have upgraded to 9.2.1, the URIs are copied from the old appsettings.json to the database so they can be shared across all web nodes.
-If you remove a URI with the utility, it will be deleted from the appsettings.json file as well for consistency.
+If you remove a URI with the utility, it is deleted from the appsettings.json file as well for consistency.

 **To declare or manage compute nodes in Machine Learning Server 9.2:**